US Virgin Islands - Formalities

 Passengers and crew of arriving yachts are not allowed to go ashore until properly cleared.
 All passengers must present themselves and their documents to US Customs and Border Protection.
 For clearance it is necessary to present documentation of nationality for each person on board as well as the ship's papers and clearance from the last port of call.

-If a yacht is going on to Puerto Rico it is advisable to obtain a cruising permit in St. Thomas, issued free (otherwise on arrival in Puerto Rico a fee is charged).
+If a yacht is going on to Puerto Rico, it is advisable to obtain a USA cruising permit in St. Thomas.
+It is reported that there is no charge in the USVI, but on arrival in Puerto Rico a fee is charged.
 All yachts must clear out with Customs before going to Puerto Rico, but not with Immigration.

 Immigration requirements are the same as for the US mainland.
 See Noonsite's USA/Immigration page for details.

 An alternative method of entry for crew without a prior visa is to make use of the Visa Waiver Program (if they are eligable) by first taking a ferry trip from the BVI's to the USVI's.
 This has been confirmed as perfectly legal and will then allow crew to enter the USVI again by yacht.
 It is, however, essential that they are in possession of a valid ESTA (Electronic System for Travel Authorization).
 Once granted, an ESTA is valid for 2 years.
 Entry under the VWP permits visits of up to 90 days from the date of the first entry into US territory.

-The US department of Customs and Border Protection (CBP) has implemented the Local Boater Option (LBO) program.
-This option is available to frequent small boat users in the Tampa, Miami, Puerto Rico and U.S. Virgin Islands areas.
-The LBO will allow CBP to expedite the arrival reporting process to low risk boaters.
+The US Department of Customs and Border Protection (CBP) has implemented the Local Boater Option (LBO) scheme.
+This option is available to frequent-traveling small craft users in the Tampa, Miami, Puerto Rico, and U.S. Virgin Islands areas.
+The LBO will allow CBP to expedite the arrival reporting process to low-risk, pre-approved boaters.